chmzy/CCache/README.md

 ## Features

-- HTTP API, can be used via Postman or Thunderbird;
+- HTTP API, can be used via Postman or Thunder Client;
 - Uses in-memory cache to improve throughput;
 - PostgreSQL - the best database management system;
 - ANSI C;